theAgingApprentice/hexbotCompiler/src/readme.md

 # About the src directory

 This directory contains the source files used by the c++ compiler to build binares.
-There should only be *.h and *.cpp files located in this directory.
+There should only be this readme.md file, *.h and *.cpp files located in this directory.